The Origin of Sun Wukong’s Cloud Somersault

 Elements of this passage reference the long tradition of cloud-borne transcendents in Daoist literature.
 For example, Kirkova (2016) highlights a poem by the first Cao Wei emperor Cao Pi describing the great speed of their travel: “Lightened you’ll soar, mount the floating clouds, / in a blink you’ll travel millions of li” (p.
 105).
 She explains the ability to traverse vast distances in a flash “is a primary sign of the immortals’ mastery over space and time and is an important topos in their hagiographies” (Kirkova, 2016, p.
 106).
 Furthermore, Kirkova (2016) points out the term used to denote their great freedom of movement, xiaoyao (逍遙/消搖), emphasized above, appears in works as old as the Huananzi and Zhuangzi (p.
 104).

-III.
-Ties to Chan Buddhist Philosophy
+3. Ties to Chan Buddhist Philosophy

 Despite the cloud’s apparent ties to Daoism, it has a strong symbolic connection to Buddhism.
 For example, the distance that a single somersault covers just so happens to correspond to the expanse separating Tripitaka from the Buddha’s paradise.
 This fact is revealed in chapter 14 by Guanyin while disguised as an old woman: “The Buddha of the West … lives in the Great Temple of Thunderclap in the territory of India, and the journey there is one hundred and eight thousand li long” (Wu & Yu, 2012, vol. 1, p.
 316).

 Shao (2006) explains that the distance is taken directly from the Platform Sutra (Liuzu tangjing, 六祖壇經, c.
-8th to 13th-century) of Huineng, the sixth patriarch of Chan Buddhism (p.
+8th to 13th century) of Huineng, the sixth patriarch of Chan Buddhism (p.
 718).
 The particular passage reads:

 The governor also asked,